List of Hollyoaks characters introduced in 2011: Dennis Savage

 Dennis arrives to stay with his family as his parents have kicked him out.
 He meets Leanne and is instantly attracted to her, however she does not show any interest in him.
 Dodger tells Dennis he cannot live with them and convinces Texas to let him move into her flat.
 Dennis is delighted to discover that Leanne also lives there.
 Dennis becomes disgruntled when Leanne show more interest in Matt Gill, but still comforts her when Matt tells Leanne to keep her distance.
 Dennis waits for Leanne to return home from her Christmas break.
 When she returns he gives her intimate lingerie.
 Leanne feels uncomfortable because he knows what size underwear she takes.
 Dennis refuses to believe that Leanne does not want him.
 Dennis receives a job offer in Mumbai, Dodger tries to convince him to take the job regardless of Leanne.
 Dennis chooses not to listen, Dodger convinces Leanne to tell Dennis she is not interested.
 Texas and Leanne throw Dennis a leaving party and he goes to Mumbai.

-Upon his return Dennis reveals that could not go to Mumbai due to his fear of flying.
+Upon his return, Dennis reveals that he could not go to Mumbai due to his fear of flying.
 He stayed in a bed and breakfast and lost his job, so Dodger hires him to work in the SU Bar.
 Dennis' old work friend Neesha (Kiran Landa) visits him and tells him that he is too good for bar work so he later resigns from his job.
-When Dennis goes on a date with Neesha, Leanne becomes jealous and warns Neesha her off Dennis.
+When Dennis goes on a date with Neesha, Leanne becomes jealous and warns Neesha of Dennis.
 Neesha tells Dennis that she thinks he still has feelings for Leanne and leaves.
 He later helps out when his family host a tent party.
 When Will gets into trouble for fooling customers into thinking famous bands would be playing, Dennis goes on a road trip and convinces Maverick Sabre to perform.
 Dennis later becomes jealous when Leanne agrees to stage a sham wedding with Doug Carter (PJ Brennan) to hide his sexuality from his family.
 Dennis helps out with the arrangements but tells Doug's boyfriend Ste Hay (Kieron Richardson) that he does not want it to go ahead.
 The wedding does not happen but Leanne is upset that she did not get a wedding.
 Dennis agrees to marry her, but the minister says it would not be legal.
 They exchange false vows and Leanne tells Dennis that she does not want a relationship with him again.
 Dennis and Blessing Chambers (Modupe Adeyeye) later move to Blackpool in November 2014.

-In August 2018 it was announced that Tracini will reprise his role as Dennis.
-The character will return for Dirk's funeral.
-On 15 August 2018 on the day Dennis returns, Liberty asks how Blessing is and he tells her they are not together anymore.
+In August 2018, it was announced that Tracini would reprise his role as Dennis.
+The character returned for Dirk's funeral.
+On 15 August 2018 on the day Dennis returns, Liberty asks him how Blessing is and he tells her they are not together anymore.